-- SECTION 1.
-Section 236.13 is added to the Penal Code, to read: - 236.13.
-Prior to being made subject to a subpoena to testify testifying as a witness in a case involving a charge of human trafficking, trafficking under Section 236.1, a minor who is a victim of the human trafficking shall be provided with assistance from - the local county Victim Witness Assistance Center.
-Center if the minor so desires. - 9 SEC.
-2. Section 836 of the Penal Code is amended to read: - 836. (a) A peace officer may arrest a person in obedience to a warrant or, pursuant to the authority granted to him or her by Chapter 4.5 (commencing with Section 830) of Title 3 of Part 2, without a warrant may arrest a person whenever any of the following circumstances occur:

-- (1) The officer has probable cause to believe that the person to be arrested has committed a public offense in the officer's presence. - (2) The person arrested has committed a felony, although not in the officer's presence. - 19 (3) The officer has probable cause to believe that the person to 20 be arrested has committed a felony, whether or not a felony, in fact, has been committed.
+- 1 SECTION 1.
+Section 236.13 is added to the Penal Code, to 2 read: - 236.13.
+Prior to being made subject to a subpoena to testify as a witness in a case involving human trafficking, a minor who is a victim of the human trafficking shall be provided with assistance from the local county Victim Witness Assistance Center.
+SECTION 1. - 8 SEC.
+2. Section 836 of the Penal Code is amended to read: - 836. (a) A peace officer may arrest a person in obedience to a warrant or, pursuant to the authority granted to him or her by Chapter 4.5 (commencing with Section 830) of Title 3 of Part 2, without a warrant may arrest a person whenever any of the following circumstances occur: - (1) The officer has probable cause to believe that the person to be arrested has committed a public offense in the officer's presence. - (2) The person arrested has committed a felony, although not in the officer's presence. - (3) The officer has probable cause to believe that the person to be arrested has committed a felony, whether or not a felony, in fact, has been committed. - 21 (b) Any time a peace officer is called out on a domestic violence 22 call, it shall be mandatory that the officer make a good faith effort 23 to inform the victim of his or her right to make a citizen's arrest, unless the peace officer makes an arrest for a violation of paragraph (1) of subdivision (e) of Section 243 or 273.5.
+This information shall include advising the victim how to safely execute the arrest.

--3 AB 2221
+-3- AB 2221